BMCARDONA/bmcardona.github.io/_posts/2023-07-23-deep-learning-specialization.md

 ### Disclaimer

 If you are yourself currently completing the Deep Learning Specialization, I discourage you from copying any of these solutions.
-This specialization is a treasure trove, and your hard work in completing it will doubtless be rewarded -- please don't take it for granted. :)
+This specialization is a treasure trove of information, and any hard work you put into it will doubtless be rewarded -- so please don't take it for granted! :)